BND Hamburger Icon

 FileHold offers a calendar tool that can be used for basic project management tasks, making collaborating within the system even easier.

 FileHold’s features work together seamlessly without complicating the system or confusing users.
-This product offers premium features at an added cost, including workflow capabilities, the option to create guest accounts for read-only users, and an electronic signature functionality.
-Here are some of the standard version’s most useful features for users that need a scalable document management solution.
+The product offers premium features at an added cost, including workflow capabilities, the option to create guest accounts for read-only users and an electronic signature functionality via DocuSign and Adobe Acrobat Sign plug-ins.

-Built-In Search Functionality
+Built-in Search Functionality

-The built-in search engine makes navigating to specific documents quick and easy.
-The search function allows users to search by file name, metadata or both.
-Users can search document archives or exclude those from the search if they’re only querying active documents.
-In addition, you can tailor your search to either include all versions of documents or only the latest version.
+Users can search document archives or exclude those from the search if they’re querying only active documents.
+You can also tailor your search to include either all versions of documents or only the latest version.

 FileHold Express document retreival